thenbe/template-nix-ci-vercel/README.md

 This template showcases how to take advantage of nix to smooth out some rough edges when working with CI (Github Actions) and deploying to a cloud provider (Vercel).

+## Who is this for?

+The target audience are those who want to deploy a non-trivial web app to a platform like Vercel (or Cloudflare, Netlify, etc) and have it tested in CI.
+The primary benefit of this approach is that it lets you avoid having to carefully tiptoe around three different environments: your local machine, the Github Actions runner, and Vercel's build environment.

 ## Features

 - ☮️ Simplifies your CI workflow using nix. ([example](./.github/workflows/ci.yml))